jayriverlong/jayriverlong.github.io/_posts/2020-08-02-online-dating.md

-I am hopeful that the next generation of dating apps will solve this issue by relying more on large-scale, latent data: I am imagining an app where an amalgamation of your reddit, spotify, twitter, facebook, google search, etc. histories know you better than you know yourself -- and that can be used to match you perfectly with a partner.
+I am hopeful that the next generation of dating apps will solve this issue by relying more on large-scale, latent data: I am imagining an app where an amalgamation of your Reddit, Spotify, Twitter, Facebook, Google Search, etc. histories know you better than you know yourself -- and that can be used to match you perfectly with a partner.
 I've been surprised that I haven't